BinLiu9205/Udacity_DSND_Project2_DisasterPipeline/README.md

 The code was adapted from Udacity Nanodegree Project.
 The code is welcomed to be shared/reused etc. under MIT license.

+### Project Component:

+There are three main components in the folder:

+1. ETL Pipeline
+In a Python script, process_data.py, write a data cleaning pipeline that:

+Loads the messages and categories datasets
+Merges the two datasets
+Cleans the data
+Stores it in a SQLite database

+-- A database was already added into the folder.
+It's directly usable in the employed pipeline.

+2. ML Pipeline
+In a Python script, train_classifier.py, write a machine learning pipeline that:

+Loads data from the SQLite database
+Splits the dataset into training and test sets
+Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV
+Outputs results on the test set
+Exports the final model as a pickle file

+-- The trained ML model is available under ./models folder, with the name classifier.pkl.
+The current model is trained and grid searched by the randomForest model.
+You can also train your own model by adapting the train_classifier.py, e.g. you can try LinearSVC as estimator inside MultiOutputClassifier (thanks to you the reviewer for the suggestion).

+3. Flask Web App
+We are providing much of the flask web app for you, but feel free to add extra features depending on your knowledge of flask, html, css and javascript.
+For this part, you'll need to:

+Modify file paths for database and model as needed
+Add data visualizations using Plotly in the web app.

+-- Data visualizations are important components in the Flask Web App.
+We currently have the 5 top frequently encounted categories available in the webApp.
+All visualizations are performed by plotly.

 ### Instructions to deployment:
 1. Run the following commands in the project's root directory to set up your database and model.